Zemheri25/movie-seat-app/README.md

 - Save seats, movie and price to local storage so that UI is still populated on refresh
 ## Problem Statement

+##All Java Script algorithms and codes belong to me.

 <img src = "./image/seat-app.PNG">